elkouhen/opa-repo/POLICIES-K8S.md

 As a Policy Controller, Gatekeeper can :
 * Refuse the deployment of resources that do not respect the policies
-* Audit the deployed resources and report existing resources that do not respect the policies
+* Audit deployed resources and report existing resources that do not respect deployed policies

 ## Implementing and using a Policy

 The definition and use of a policy is achieved with the following steps
-* Define a policy template (called ContraintTemplate in Gatekeeper's vocabulary)
+* Define a policy template (ContraintTemplate Custom Resource Definition (CRD))
-* Deploy it to Kubernetes
+  * Deploy the ContraintTemplate to Kubernetes
-* Apply the policy template (called Constraint) to Kubernetes resources
+* Define how the policy template (Constraint CRD) applies to Kubernetes resources
+  * Deploy the Contraint to Kubernetes

 ## Policy Template